chrissimpkins/Crunch/docs/SERVICE.md

 $ make uninstall-macos-service
 ```

-This requires sudo permissions to remove this directory.
+`sudo` permission is necessary to remove this directory.
 Enter your password when prompted.